kubernetes/test-infra/prow/getting_started_deploy.md

 2) a [personal access token][1] for the github bot user you want to act as prow

    - Prow uploads this token into a secret in your cluster
+   - The token must be stored in a text file
+   - The token must grant prow write access the GitHub repos.
+More details on GitHub ACLs are available [here][8].

 3) Optionally, credentials to a kubernetes cluster